ICTU/quality-time/docs/src/usage.md

 #### Editing reports

 To change the title or subtitle of a report, expand the report header and simply enter a new title and/or subtitle in their respective fields.
+For the issue tracker, see the [Issue tracker](#issue-tracker) section below.
 For notifications, see the [Notifications](#notifications) section below.

 ![Editing report screenshot](screenshots/editing_report.png)